terraform-ibm-modules/terraform-ibm-cloudability-onboarding/reference-architectures/cloudability-enablement.md

 ## Next steps
 {: #next-steps}

-If you don't have access to an {{site.data.keyword.IBM_notm}} Cloudability account then you can will need to [create one](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-accessing-cloudability).
+If you don't have access to an {{site.data.keyword.IBM_notm}} Cloudability account, then you need to [create one](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-accessing-cloudability).
 Once you have access to a Cloudability account, then [configure access to run the deployable architecture](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-planning), and [deploy the cloud resources](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-deploy-cloud).